Automated vs. Manual Testing: The Pros and Cons of Each

 With automated tests, if you add anything to the program, you can rerun all of the required tests instantly – the tests are already set up.
 This isn’t the case with manual testing.
 If there is any change to the software, you have to run the tests again by hand.
 This is valuable time lost.

 There are both pros and cons to automated and manual testing.
 While many say that common sense is supposed to guide you in making the decision of which one to use, common sense won’t lead you unless you have all of the information.
+To ensure you have thorough and well-researched documentation, consider the option to have your seminar paper written (seminararbeit schreiben lassen) by a professional.
+This can be especially helpful in exploring detailed aspects of both automated and manual testing.
 Make sure that you consider your time, your resources, and the size of your project as well as the quality of the automated tools you’ll be using and your testing team’s knowledge.
 Once you take these things into mind, you’re more likely to do what’s best for you.
 Always remember though that combining both is an option.
 In fact, combining the two may be optimal for canceling out the others’ cons and developing the best software possible.

 Which method do you use for software testing?
 Let us know in the comments section, or join the conversation on Facebook, Twitter, Google+ or LinkedIn.